-This book will tell you how to fix the most common problems with the most common brands of domestic (household) dishwashers.
+This dishwasher repair manual will tell you how to fix the most common dishwasher problems with the most common brands of domestic (household) dishwashers.
 (This represents 95+ percent of all repairs that the average handyman or service tech will run into.)

 This book will not tell you how to fix your industrial or commercial or any very large dishwasher.
 The support and control systems for such units are usually very similar in function to those of smaller units, but vastly different in design, service and repair.

 We will show you the easiest and/or fastest method of diagnosing and repairing your dishwasher.

 We will not necessarily show you the absolute cheapest way of doing something.
 Sometimes, when the cost of a part is just a few dollars, we advocate replacing the part rather than rebuilding it.
 We also sometimes advocate replacement of an inexpensive part, whether it's good or bad, as a simplified method of diagnosis or as a preventive measure.

 We will use only the simplest of tools; tools that a well-equipped home mechanic is likely to have and to know how to use, including a VOM.

 We will not advocate your buying several hundred dollars' worth of exotic equipment or special tools, or getting advanced technical training to make a one-time repair.
 It will usually cost you less to have a professional perform this type of repair.
 Such repairs represent only a very small percentage of all needed repairs.